 Beckett Griffin, 11, attends William Joseph Underwood Elementary.
-She described her feeling of excitement multiple times during our interview.
+She described her feelings of excitement multiple times during our interview.

 “I know I’m saying excited a lot.
 I’m just really excited, that’s all,” she said.
 “I'm elated right now.
 I’m really honored that I get to go to the National Spelling Bee.”

-The fifth grader studies 2-3 hours a day in between volleyball, Girl Scouts and Student Council meetings.
+The fifth grader studies two to three hours a day in between volleyball, Girl Scouts and student council meetings.

-“I always try to go full on, 100 percent, when I do stuff,” Griffin said.
-“I like to persevere, move on, and keep trying no matter what.”
+“I always try to go full on, 100%, when I do stuff,” Beckett said.
+“I like to persevere, move on and keep trying no matter what.”

-Griffin’s former teacher, Kristen Whipple, and I could not pass her spelling test.
+Beckett’s former teacher, Kristen Whipple, and KSHB 41's Abby Dodge did not pass her spelling test.

-“Even though Beckett has very strong academic skills, she always wanted to learn more,” Whipple said.
-“Always wanted to know more.”
+“Even though Beckett has very strong academic skills, she always wanted to learn more, always wanted to know more," Whipple said.

-Griffin said her experience in her local spelling bee has had a profound impact on her.
+Beckett said her experience in her local spelling bee had a profound impact on her.

 “I think the spelling bee journey has really lifted me up and given me confidence,” she said.

-Whipple said she anticipates a large cheering section for Griffin back in Kansas City.
+Whipple said she anticipates a large cheering section for Beckett back in Kansas City.

 The Scripps National Spelling Bee airs on ION starting May 28.